|Hometown:||Forest Hills, Mich.|

 Lambert wrestled at Forest Hills Eastern, where he won over 200 matches and finished in the Division 3 top five on three occasions.
 As a junior, Lambert finished third for the Hawks, while taking second during his sophomore season and fifth as a freshman.
 In addition, Lambert earned a fourth-place finish at the 2012 InterMat Junior Freestyle All-Americans.
 During the summer of 2011, Lambert made a strong showing at Junior Nationals in Fargo, N.D., pinning Cory Clark from Iowa to take third-place honors.
 Lambert owns the Michigan state high school record for most three-point nearfalls in a season with 125 in 2010-11, breaking his own record of 109 which he established in 2009-10.

 The son of Brian and Diann Lambert, Tim was born on June 26, 1994.
-He is majoring in fisheries and wildlife, and is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
-In 2014, Lambert was named to the NWCA All-Academic Team.
-A three-time Academic All-Big Ten honoree, Lambert is also a two-time Big Ten Distinguished Scholar and two-time Tom Osborne Citizenship Team member.
+He is majoring in fisheries and wildlife, and is a seven-time member of the Nebraska Scholar-Athlete Honor Roll.
+A three-time Academic All-Big Ten honoree, Lambert is also a three-time NWCA All-Academic Team member, a three-time Big Ten Distinguished Scholar and two-time Tom Osborne Citizenship Team member.